Liam Payne Details “Really Severe” Mental Health and Sobriety Struggles While in One Direction - E! Online

 Now a month sober, Liam revealed how his former One Direction bandmates have been a source of support for him in his recent journey.

-"I had a lovely phone call from Harry the other day," Liam went on, per People.
+"I had a lovely phone call from Harry the other day," he went on.
 "He was checking in on me.
 It's almost as if some people have got a sixth sense about when you're going through something and want to check in."

 He added, "He's very much like that.
-He's a lovely, lovely boy...
+He's a lovely, lovely boy.
 I love him to pieces."

 Liam still feels that he had "the best time ever" in 1D, but pointed out that some parts were "toxic."